Bugfender Works with Fabric/Crashlytics

 Learn What Happened Before the Crash

-Bugfender is a remote logger, compatible with most crash reporting tools including Fabric/Crashlytics.
-It works great with both iOS and Android, enabling developers to find out what happened in their applications before it crashed.
+Bugfender works great in both iOS and Android and also supports web, enabling developers to find out crash and non-crashing events and what happened in their applications before that.

 How Does It Work?

 Bugfender's remote web console enables developers to view the logs of their applications from real users' devices - wherever they are in the world.